Ferry to Naples | You are a few seconds away from your destination!

 • GPS coordinates: 40° 50' 12" N / 14° 16' 27" E

-Naples can be reached by car by four motorways
+Naples can be reached by car on four motorways

-• From North: Take the A1 (Autostrada del Sole) all the way to Naples.
-Continue on A3 until the harbor.
+• From North: Take the A1 (Autostrada del Sole) to Naples.
+Continue on A3 until the harbor

-• Piazza Garibaldi and Napoli Centrale isn’t just a major hub for city buses, they’re also a big stop for the city taxis.
+• Piazza Garibaldi and Napoli Centrale aren’t just a major hub for city buses, they’re also big stops for city taxis.
 It seems there’s a long taxi queue in front of the station all the time, so if you want to hop in a cab it’s easy to get one as soon as you walk out of the station.
-As mentioned above, you want to make absolutely sure the taxi has a working meter and a posted list of the fixed fares, or you run the risk of it being an illegal taxi that might ask for an exorbitant rate.
+As mentioned above, you want to make sure the taxi has a working meter and a posted list of the fixed fares, or you run the risk of it being an illegal taxi that might ask for an exorbitant rate.
 The fixed rates to the port from the train station can and do change, but at the moment it’s approx. 11,00-15,00 Euro one-way.
-You must tell the driver you want this fixed rate before you get into the taxi.
+You must tell the driver you want this fixed rate before you get into the taxi

-With go-Ferry.com you are able to connect online with the reservation systems of most shipping companies, compare prices, find information about routes and vessels, look for alternative routes and to print instantly your prepaid ferry ticket.
+With go-ferry.com you can connect online with the reservation systems of most shipping companies, compare prices, find information about routes and vessels, look for alternative routes, and print instantly your prepaid ferry ticket.

-Schedules may change by season, so take an optical canvassing via our search engine to receive the latest call of Ferry schedules, prices and availability to Naples.
+Schedules may change by season, so take an optical canvass via our search engine to receive the latest call of ferry schedules, prices, and availability to Naples.

-Complete the fields and click on SHOW to find timetables and to compare the prices of all ferry companies that run from and to Naples Port!
+Complete the fields and click on "search" to find timetables and compare the prices of all ferry companies that run from and to Naples Port!

 Notice: Each year and depending on the period, there may be more or fewer connections from - to Naples.
 The biggest shipping companies announce the new ferry schedules by the end of December and the rest of them by January-March each year!